snu-dbs/prevision/evaluation/README.md

 # Note also that the setup.sh and clean.sh will be executed in the alg-local.sh script.
 bash alg-local.sh
 ```

+Please sum the numbers shown after query executions and record it as an elapsed time (second).

 ### SystemDS